|Change||Fair Market NAV Per Share as at 31 December 2022|

 The Company therefore recognises potential for capital growth in the underlying land assets of the aggregations.
 Based on historical data, we also believe grain prices are at the bottom of the cycle, sitting near all-time low inflation adjusted prices.
 There are a number of catalysts which are anticipated to provide strong upward pressure on the commodities produced by Duxton Farms and teamed with potential up-lift in local land values, this should result in stronger returns for investors over time.

-Forage sorghum has been planted at Mountain Valley in areas adjacent to the homestead to be utilised as feed for livestock.
-Mountain Valley avoided heavier flooding that was seen across other regions of the Northern Territory during January.
+Forage sorghum has been planted at Mountain Valley in areas adjacent to the homestead to be cut for hay.
+This hay will be utilised as feed for livestock.
+A number of heifers in calf have been purchased, with delivery expected in April when the roads to Mountain Valley are expected to open to heavy trucks.
 Overall, livestock activity at the property is limited due to the Northern Territory wet season.
-Once the dry season commences, additional livestock that have been purchased are to be moved to the property from the Company’s Forbes aggregation.
 Construction of additional fencing for livestock is expected to commence following the end of the wet season.
+The team are working through equipment requirements for future farming and operational plans.